 Sometimes visualizing or drawing out these things can help you remember them.

-It is helpful to write out essential information while reading the textbook or notes.
+Writing out essential information while reading the textbook or notes is helpful.
 This will force you to recall specific pieces of information that might otherwise be lost.

 19) Practice makes perfect!